Articles on: Getting Started

 Layer 2 networks are built on top of Layer 1 blockchains to improve scalability and reduce transaction costs.
 They work by handling transactions off the main chain and then settling them back on the Layer 1 network.

-Lightning Network : A Layer 2 solution for Bitcoin, designed to facilitate faster transactions with lower fees by creating payment channels between users.
+Lightning Network: A Layer 2 solution for Bitcoin, designed to enable faster transactions with lower fees by creating payment channels between users.

 Step 3: Summary